hheg/jitstatic/README.md

   level: INFO
   appenders:
     - type: console
-storage:
-    baseDirectory: /tmp/jitstatic/storage
-    localFilePath: storage
 hosted:
     basePath: file:/tmp/jitstatic/remote
     servletName: jitstatic
     hostedEndpoint: jitstatic.git
     userName: huser
     secret: hseCr3t
+    localFilePath: test/storage
 ```
 storage is the key-value end point and hosted is the git end point.
 You can configure a remote repo too.

-The repository should contain a file `storage.localFilePath` which contains the data.
+The repository should contain a file `hosted.localFilePath` which contains the data.
 The data must be in JSON and in the format of:
 ```
 {
 	"key1": {